slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 Impentations can also be created without directly implementing an interface but extending or inheriting from an existing implementation.
 When creating an implementation the following must be followed:

+- The name must convey intent
 - The first implementation of an interface must be prefixed with **Default**
-- The name must convey intent and
+- If inheriting or overwriting an existing implementation, the prefix

 #### Data Access  Objects